Kriti Sanon: Mimi and career fluctuations (2021–2023)

-Commercial success (2024–present)
+Renewed success (2024–present)

 In 2024, Sanon starred with Shahid Kapoor in Teri Baaton Mein Aisa Uljha Jiya, a science fiction romantic comedy between a man and a robot, in which she played Sifra, a humanoid robot.
 Monika Rawal Kukreja of Hindustan Times was appreciative of her look and body language as a robot, but bemoaned that "the poor storyline doesn't really let her go all out".
 She next starred with Tabu and Kareena Kapoor Khan in the female-led heist comedy Crew, in which the trio played flight attendants.
 In preparation, they received training from former cabin crew members.
 WIONs Shomini Sen was appreciative of Sanon for holding her own in the presence of Tabu and Kapoor Khan.
 Both Teri Baaton Mein Aisa Uljha Jiya and Crew emerged as commercial successes, ranking among the highest-grossing Hindi films of 2024.

 Sanon launched her own production company, named Blue Butterfly Films, under which she produced Do Patti, a mystery film for Netflix co-starring Kajol and Shaheer Sheikh.
 She expressed that her role in Mimi inspired her to seek out more well-written roles and pursue greater creative freedom in her career.
 Sanon played dual roles of Saumya and Shailee, twin sisters with contrasting personalities.
 In a negative review of the film, Nandini Ramnath of Scroll.in praised Sanon for being "compelling in her anguish as well as her inner strength".

-Sanon will next star opposite Dhanush in Aanand L. Rai's romantic drama Tere Ishk Mein and alongside Shahid Kapoor and Rashmika Mandanna in the sequel to Cocktail.
+In Aanand L. Rai's romantic drama Tere Ishk Mein (2025), Sanon starred opposite Dhanush as a woman who enters a relationship with his character to analyse his volatile temper for her university thesis.
+Sanon, who typically undertakes extensive preparation for her roles, said that she "completely surrendered" herself to Rai's vision for the film.
+News18's Titas Chowdhury reviewed: "After Do Patti, here we’ve Kriti Sanon playing another abuse victim in yet another problematic fashion, setting a dangerous precedent".
+It emerged as a successful financial venture.
+The following year, Sanon, Shahid Kapoor and Rashmika Mandanna starred as a trio involved in a love triangle in the romantic comedy Cocktail 2 (2026), a spiritual sequel to the 2012 film Cocktail.
+Writing for WION, Shomini Sen felt that Sanon had been given the most substantial role in the film and had delivered in parts, but found her performance to be largely derivative of Deepika Padukone's in the predecessor.
+It was a commercial success.